noir-lang/noir/docs/docs/dev_docs/cli/blank_box.md

 Aztec Boxes use [yarn](https://classic.yarnpkg.com/) for package management, so if you want to follow along exactly, make sure you have it [installed](https://classic.yarnpkg.com/en/docs/install).

-You will also need to install Noir to compile contracts.
-You can find instructions for installing the latest version of Noir that is compatible with the Sandbox on the [Aztec.nr Contracts](../contracts/main.md#install-noir) page.
+You will also need to install Aztec tooling to compile contracts.
+You can find instructions for installing the latest version [here](../cli/sandbox-reference.md).

 ## Getting the Box